Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Introduction

-Tracking of a needle-integrated fibre-optic ultrasound transmitter was previously demonstrated using a research ultrasound system to acquire interleaved tracking and imaging frames from a linear array ultrasound transducer with a bandwidth of \qtyrange{5}{14}{\mega\hertz} \cite{xiaUltrasonicNeedleTracking2017}.
+Tracking of a needle-integrated fibre-optic ultrasound transmitter was previously demonstrated using a research ultrasound system to acquire interleaved tracking and imaging frames from a linear array ultrasound transducer with a bandwidth of 5--14\,MHz \cite{xiaUltrasonicNeedleTracking2017}.
 Fourier-domain time-reversal was used to reconstruct the location of the acoustic source from the signals received from the fibre-optic transmitter.
-This interleaved method limited the acquisition frame rate of both imaging and the PA reconstruction was only possible in post-processing (the reconstruction step took approximately \qty{0.5}{\second} per frame using a personal computer).
+This interleaved method limited the acquisition frame rate of both imaging and the PA reconstruction was only possible in post-processing (the reconstruction step took approximately 0.5\,s per frame using a personal computer).
 Due to the reliance on a 1D linear array, tracking was only possible in 2D, confined to the imaging plane.
-Tracking accuracy was only assessed over relatively short tissue depths (up to \qty{50}{\milli\meter}).
-The use of a transmitter within the needle and an extracorporeal detector array has two main advantages over the reciprocal configuration.
-First, the electronics required for ultrasound detection are simpler and cheaper than those required for generation, reducing the cost of the ultrasound system.
-Second, the acoustic path to every receiver can be measured from a single transmission, whereas the opposite configuration requires each array element to fire in sequence to be distinguished by the needle's receiver.
+Tracking accuracy was only assessed over relatively short tissue depths (up to 50\,mm).